jlonghku/VELMA-ML/README.md

 ## 1. Introduction

-This user manual describes the structure, key functions, and usage of the code for the VELMA-ML project.
+This guide describes the structure, key functions, and usage of the code for the VELMA-ML project.
 It will help users understand how to adjust parameters for their own purposes and how to use the functions effectively.
 The code is primarily designed to train machine learning models, specifically a main model and a surrogate model, for simulating hydrological outputs and estimating parameters.

 ## 2. Code Structure Overview